A30812/documentation/README.md

-# documentation
+# Documentation for Assignment 3

-Documentation for Assignment 3.
+Stream 0812